A campaign has been launched to educate people with type 2 diabetes about heart disease and what they can do to reduce their risk.

 The ADA and AHA conducted focus groups in September that found many people with type 2 diabetes are distressed by the challenge of managing their condition.

-“As someone living with type 2 diabetes, I empathize with the denial, worry, fear and even frustration that can accompany a diabetes diagnosis and the daily management of the disease,” said Tracey D. Brown, chief executive officer of the ADA, in a press release.
+“As someone living with type 2 diabetes, I empathize with the denial, worry, fear and even frustration that can accompany a diabetes diagnosis and the daily management of the disease,” said Tracey D. Brown, chief executive officer of the ADA, in a

 The focus group members also reported feeling hopeless, which made them less likely to do what’s needed to reduce the risk of long-term complications.